Avanade/Beef/samples/My.Hr/README.md

 3. [Employee Test](./docs/Employee-Test.md) - creates the `Employee` end-to-end integration tests to validate the API and database functionality.
 4. [Employee Search](./docs/Employee-Search.md) - adds the `Employee` search capability and tests.
 5. [Employee Terminate](./docs/Employee-Terminate.md) - adds the `Employee` termination capability and tests.
-6. [Employee Performance Review](./docs/Performance-Review.md) - adds the employee performance review capability end-to-end, from the the database, through the APIs and corresponding testing.
+6. [Employee Performance Review](./docs/Performance-Review.md) - adds the employee `PerformanceReview` capability end-to-end, from the the database, through the APIs and corresponding testing.

 <br/>